Most Popular Bloggers in Singapore 2014

 That gave him a huge lead in search engine rankings - meaning if you typed in something food related in google, you're likely to come across his blog first.
 Even today, his blog receives 80% of it's traffic from search engines due to the early optimisation he did.

-I believe his unpopularity came about after he was identified as the blogger in a Yahoo story Blogger's demand for free meal sparks outrage online.
-I personally think Brad is hardworking and takes really amazing photographs, though many believe he overcharges for advertising.
+His unpopularity came about after he was identified as the blogger in a Yahoo story Blogger's demand for free meal sparks outrage online.
+I personally think Brad is hardworking and takes really amazing photographs.

 Name: Daniel Ang